O Emperor: Present

 The group spent most of 2012 recording material for their second album Vitreous, which was released on June 14, 2013.
 Two tracks from this session Electric Tongues/Erman Gou were issued as a standalone double A-side single in November 2012.

-Vitreous was self-recorded and produced in the band's very own studio (Big Skin HQ) in Cork city.
-Big Skin was (literally) built from the ground up and everything from label administration to recording happens inside its grubby, fire-stained walls.
-The resulting recordings are a direct representation of this operation, being the band's most potent and distinct work to date; a stamp moulded from their many meandering sessions there.
+Vitreous was self-recorded and produced in the band's studio (Big Skin HQ) in Cork city.
+It has been received positively by fans and described as "the band's most potent and distinct work to date."

-While debut Hither Thither could be described as a lush tapestry displaying a classical use of depth and shading, Vitreous presents the listener with a starker, polychrome and pixelated picture.
-Heavily distorted drums take their place alongside syrupy analogue synths and disgusting fuzz guitars sounding like bees buzzing inside tin cans.
-Beautiful landscapes are destroyed with disparate, abrasive sounds in perverse displays of artistic self-destruction.

 In March 2015, the EP Lizard was released.